Saxophone: Mouthpiece and reed

-Mouthpieces come in a wide variety of materials including vulcanized rubber (sometimes called hard rubber or ebonite), plastic and metals like bronze or surgical steel.
-Less common materials that have been used include wood, glass, crystal, porcelain and bone.
-Recently, Delrin has been added to the stock of mouthpiece materials.
+Mouthpieces come in a wide variety of materials, including vulcanized rubber (sometimes called hard rubber or ebonite), plastic, and metals like bronze or surgical stainless steel.
+Less common materials that have been used include wood, glass, crystal, porcelain, and bone.
+Recently, Delrin has been added to the variety of mouthpiece materials.

 The effect of mouthpiece materials on tone of the saxophone has been the subject of much debate.
 According to Larry Teal, the mouthpiece material has little, if any, effect on the sound, and the physical dimensions give a mouthpiece its tone color.
-There are examples of "dark" sounding metal pieces and "bright" sounding hard rubber pieces.
+There are examples of "dark" sounding metal pieces and "bright" sounding hard rubber or polycarbonate pieces.
 The extra bulk required near the tip with hard rubber affects mouth position and airflow characteristics.